clovertortoise/pufferpanel-scripts/README.md

 # pufferpanel-scripts

 Management scripts for pufferpanel servers.
-Designed to be schedule with cron to automate backups and updates with minimal user intervention.
+Designed to be scheduled with cron to automate backups and updates with minimal user intervention.

 1. [auto-puffer.sh](/auto-puffer.sh) (General Servers) Shuts down, backs up and restarts via the Pufferpanel API.
 2. [mc-mgr.sh](/mc-mgr.sh) (Minecraft Bedrock) Notifies players before it shuts down, backs up, updates and restarts.